cumulus13/mpdart/README.md

 ## usage
 ----------------

-cover will check for local before if it run on local than will be valid, for remote server mpd use must run `cover server' (`-s`) with `-S, -P and -p`
+cover will check for local before if it run on local than will be valid, for remote server mpd use must run `cover server` (`-s`) with `-S, -P and -p`

 ```bash
     usage: mpdart [-h] [-s] [-S COVER_SERVER_HOST] [-P COVER_SERVER_PORT] [-p MUSIC_DIR] [--mpd-host MPD_HOST] [--mpd-port MPD_PORT]